Admitted A.M. in Social Work Students

 - Provide an opportunity to meet other new and continuing students

-Program | Date | Location | Registration |
+| Program | Date | Location | Registration |

-Advanced Standing- A.M.
-Social Work Program | June 11, 2025 | Edith Abbott Hall | Save the Date |
+| Advanced Standing- A.M.
+Social Work Program | Wednesday, June 10 | Edith Abbott Hall | Save the Date |

-Full-Time- A.M.
-Social Work Program | September 13,2025 | Edith Abbott Hall | Save the Date |
+| Part-Time- A.M.
+Social Work Program | Saturday, September 12 | Edith Abbott Hall | Save the Date |

-Part-Time-A.M.
-Social Work Program | September 24,2025 | Edith Abbott Hall | Save the Date |
+| Full-Time- A.M.
+Social Work Program | Wednesday, September 23 | Edith Abbott Hall | Save the Date |

-Confirm your Enrollment by logging in to your application status page and clicking the Reply to Offer of Admission icon.
+Confirm your enrollment by logging in to your application status page and clicking the Reply to Offer of Admission icon.

 Set up your University Email Account and CNet ID.
 Your CNet ID is a username you will select and use to access most online services at the University of Chicago.
 A CNet ID is required to apply for housing and financial aid, manage your personal information, and register for courses.
 You will continue to receive email correspondence about your next steps and opportunities through the email address you used to apply.
 However, you should check your UChicago account regularly for current student communications.